-Mutton Chukka or Sukka is an authentic and aromatic Chettinad fry dish from the state of Tamil Nadu.
-This Chettinad mutton chukka is traditionally prepared with fresh goat meat or lamb along with Chettinad masala powder prepared with kalpasi, javitri, star anise, and pepper which makes the dish flavorful and delicious.
-Chettinad mutton sukka is a tasty and tempting dish that can be either made in dry roast or gravy form and it is also called Mutton Chukka or Lamb Sukka Varuval in Tamil.
-And this dish can be a perfect side dish for biryani, ghee rice, white rice, parotta, and similar dishes.
+Mutton Chukka or Sukka is an authentic and aromatic Chettinad dish from the state of Tamil Nadu.
+This mutton chukka is traditionally prepared with fresh goat meat or lamb along with masala powder prepared with kalpasi, javitri, star anise, and pepper which makes the dish flavorful and delicious.
+Chettinad mutton sukka is a tasty and tempting dish that can be either made in dry roast or gravy form and it is also called Mutton Chukka or Sukka Varuval in Tamil.
+And this dish can be a perfect side dish for biryani, ghee rice, white rice, parotta, and similar dishes for lunch and dinner.

 Mutton chukka is a traditional and spicy side dish from the Chettinad cuisine of Tamil Nadu.
 It is prepared with freshly ground Chettinad masala powder which makes this mutton chukka recipe authentic and flavorsome.
 Most importantly, the ingredients like small onions(shallots), ginger-garlic paste, and sesame oil used in the recipe deliver a rustic taste and flavor to the dish.
 Usually, this dish tastes equally delicious when prepared with mutton(goat meat) or lamb.

-While there are other Sukka dishes popular across India, this Chettinad mutton/lamb chukka varuval is unique for its special aroma and taste.
+While there are other Sukka dishes popular across India, this mutton or lamb chukka varuval is unique for its special aroma and taste.
 And it all comes from Chettinad spices like Kalpasi, javitri, cloves, and star anise.
 And also there is another such popular dish from the Chettinad region is Chicken Chukka which is also famous for its authenticity.

 This Mutton chukka/sukka is one of the traditional side dishes of Chettinad restaurants in India and across their branches worldwide.
 And you can also find it as a top dish in their menu card as well.
 Overall, Mutton Chukka varuval is an absolute treat for Non-veg lovers especially when you want to try something different from a regular meal.